OpenITI/0750AH/data/0742Mizzi/0742Mizzi.TahdhibKamal/README.md

 ## 3. Have you noticed any typos?
 If yes, how many?
 (Guesstimate is fine)

-four typos found - all concerning numbering
+some typos found - all concerning numbering

 ## 4. Add any comments on the text

-very time consuming, because there were 35 volumes and some entries couldn't be marked by regex very well.
-The quality of the tagging is good I would suppose, sometimes still I didn't checked with the PDF to save time.
-In the last volume there is a section with womens biographies.
+- In the last volume there is a section with womens biographies -> كتاب النساء
-- first 250 pages are not properly marked yet
-- some of the cross references are still marked with $ instead of $$.
-They are the ones without numbers so it should be easy to find them.
+- The cross references are now marked with ### $$ -> this might has to be changed into proper tagging.
+- bab -> ### |
+- machlid -> ### |
+- groups of names -> ### ||
+- ومن الأوهام: -> ### ||
+- I layed the preferences on the biographies, thier tagging has a good quality now.
+- I made few alterations with the headlines as well and they seem to be good as well, but I didn't check them all in detail.

+Volumes I checked one by one - if the number of entries was +-2 entries correct, I declared it good.

 V 1: entries 1-133 complete (+-2)
 V 2: entries 134-410 complete(+-2)